 Remember to focus on facts, not emotions.
 How?
 Share what you saw, heard, or experienced, since your experiences are indisputable.
 This makes your feedback credible and valuable.

 4. Aim to improve the overall applicant pool

-Think of giving feedback to candidates as a ‘Pay It Forward’ experience for you, as an employer.
+Think of giving feedback to candidates as a ‘Pay It Forward’ experience for you as an employer.
 The only way to improve the overall applicant pool is to give solid and constructive feedback when you encounter a candidate who, while not a fit for your organization, shows signs that they are a coachable individual.

-Think about the point of your feedback and keep you contributions positive, constructive and focused.
+Think about the point of your feedback and keep your contributions positive, constructive, and focused.
 Are you considering bringing this person into your work family?
 Then give them feedback that will guide them to improve and change in ways that will help them be an even stronger fit for your organization.
-If the candidate is clearly not a solid fit, then consider providing feedback that will allow the candidate to leave with next steps for improving themselves for their next potential employer interviews.
+If the candidate is clearly not a solid fit, then consider providing feedback that will allow the candidate to leave with the next steps for improving themselves for their next potential employer interviews.

-Give feedback at any point of the hiring process that you feel feedback benefits the candidate.
+Give feedback at any point in the hiring process that you feel feedback benefits the candidate.
 But always ask for permission to offer insights before giving feedback, correction, or coaching.
 Close your session with a positive word and thank the candidate for their willingness to engage in an open dialogue.